parrt/msds593/README.md

 * Showing respect for your classmates and your professor
 * Getting to class on time every time
 * No cellphones, email, social media, slack, texting during the class
+* Turn off all of your various notifications so you are not distracted
 * Turn on your webcam on zoom

 ## Student evaluation